software-mansion/react-native-svg/CONTRIBUTING.md

 ## Commits and versioning

-All PRs are merged into the `main` branch and released with `release-it`.
+All PRs are merged into the `main` branch.
+Stable releases are published manually from the `Publish to npm` GitHub Actions workflow after the version bump merge.

 Most notably prefixes you'll see: